Joseph Frederick Allen is a New York City based actor, writer, and life enthusiast.

-Joseph’s love of new works has led him to help create the roles of Will Halloway and Jim Nightshade in the musical Something Wicked This Way Comes by Neil Bartram and Brian Hill.
-He first developed the show with them at Penn State and joined the project again as it was workshopped at TheatreWorks Silicon Valley in Palo Alto, CA. As a part of this project he was featured on NPR’s The To Do List Live and in Bartram’s New Songs For A New Year concert at Birdland Jazz Club in NYC.
-Joseph played Jeremy in the second production of the musical Be More Chill, working closely with composer Joe Iconis and director John Simpkins, joining them again for the Joe Iconis Christmas Extravaganza.
-In 2019 Joseph joined the cast of Austen's Pride: A New Musical of Pride and Prejudice by Lindsay Warren Baker & Amanda Jacobs in a new mounting of the show at ACT of Connecticut directed by Igor Goldin.
-He contributed largely to the development of The Last Day by writing team Sarah Schlesinger and Mike Reid, as well as joined a reading of the new musical The Five Minute Dan McGee through Musicals Tonight.
+Joseph’s love of new works has led him to help create the roles of Will Halloway and Jim Nightshade in the musical Something Wicked This Way Comes by Neil Bartram & Brian Hill.
+He first developed the show with them at the Penn State Nu Musicals Festival and joined the project again as it was workshopped at the Tony Award winning TheatreWorks Silicon Valley in Palo Alto, CA. As a part of this project he was featured on NPR’s The To Do List Live and in Bartram’s New Songs For A New Year concert at Birdland Jazz Club.
+Joseph played Jeremy in the second production of the musical Be More Chill, working closely with Tony Award nominated composer Joe Iconis and director John Simpkins, joining them again for The Joe Iconis Christmas Extravaganza.
+Joseph joined the cast of Austen's Pride: A New Musical of Pride and Prejudice by Lindsay Warren Baker & Amanda Jacobs in a new mounting of the show at ACT of Connecticut directed by Igor Goldin.
+He contributed largely to the development of The Last Day by writing team Sarah Schlesinger and Grammy Award winner Mike Reid.

 Joseph was the National Association of Teachers of Singing winner for Musical Theatre in the Northwest Region.
-A regular performer at Feinstein’s/54 Below, he has been seen in numerous concerts, debuting songs by Tony Award winning composer Charles Strouse and new musical theatre writer Zack Zadek, joining the newly introduced Billboard series celebrating the music of Lady Gaga, P!nk, hits of the 1980’s, as well as the Memphis reunion concert and more.
+A regular performer at Feinstein’s/54 Below, he has been seen in numerous concerts, debuting songs by Tony Award winning composer Charles Strouse as well as new musical theatre writer Zack Zadek, often collaborating with composer Billy Recce, and joining the newly introduced Billboard series, celebrating pop music of Lady Gaga, P!nk, and more.